PATRIC3/p3_docs/docroot/webinar/comprehensive_genome_analysis.md

-# Recorded Webinar: Proteome Comparison Service
+# Recorded Webinar: Comprehensive Genome Analysis Service
 Starting with a set of reads, Use PATRIC's Comprehensive Genome Analysis Service to assemble, annotate, and provide summary analysis of the resulting annotated genome.

 ## Description